bigtop/bigtopweb.com/core/index.md

 // ==> <a href="/demos"><span><em>awesome</em> demoreel</span></a>
 {% endhighlight %}

-Agaib, see the [API reference] for a complete guide.
+Again, see the [API reference] for a complete guide.

 [API reference]: http://api.bigtopweb.com